A Different Kind of Human (Step 2): Background and production

-"My first album was a lot about looking inwards and working with your own demons, becoming a warrior for yourself.
+My first album was a lot about looking inwards and working with your own demons, becoming a warrior for yourself.
 All in all, it's about becoming a warrior for the people that can't be a warrior for themselves yet, so that's why it's important that this album felt like it was sent to a different kind of human.
-It has this mix of the ancient and futuristic because we are in a very interesting time now, as humans; we are trying to learn how to live with the world, the technology, with us, and trying to balance it all in harmony."
+It has this mix of the ancient and futuristic because we are in a very interesting time now, as humans; we are trying to learn how to live with the world, the technology, with us, and trying to balance it all in harmony.

 — —Aurora describing the concepts for A Different Kind of Human and the inspirations it took from her debut album.

 On the same day of the release of Infections of a Different Kind (Step 1), Aurora confirmed in an interview with NME that Step 2 would be released either in 2019 or 2020.
-Months later, Aurora posted a photo which seems to be an alien invasion with a text that said "Something is coming in 2019" in Morse code, which hinted that Step 2 would be set to be released in 2019.
+Months later, Aurora posted a photo with a text that said "Something is coming in 2019" in Morse code, which hinted that Step 2 would be set to be released in 2019.

 On 24 December 2018, Aurora announced in an interview for Bergens Tidende that Step 2 is coming faster than expected, most likely because she and Magnus Skylstad had been in the studio for a very long time.
 A Different Kind of Human (Step 2) was recorded in November 2018 in a "tiny room", in which Aurora and Skylstad did not sleep until the album completion.

 Music and lyrics

-Musically, A Different Kind of Human (Step 2) combines pop, art pop, and electropop, while drawing influences from Native American, African, Norwegian and Japanese folk music.
-The record has been described to be a concept album that tackles themes of ecological crisis that "aim at society's self-centred capitalistic apathy."
+A Different Kind of Human (Step 2) combines pop, art pop, and electropop, while drawing influences from Native American, African, Norwegian and Japanese folk music.
+The record has been described to be a concept album that tackles themes of ecological crisis that "aim at society's self-centred capitalistic apathy".
+Gigwise note the album as "cinematic, conceptual, electronic glory" record.

 Release and promotion

 On 18 February 2019, Aurora announced that the title would not be under the assumed title of Infections of a Different Kind (Step 2), and it would have a different name.
 "It's kind of what I would hope for the music to do to us", Aurora said about Step 2s title.
+The tracklist was revealed on 5 April 2019.
 In a 2021 interview, she said that a third album in the series "is coming", but that "it's just not its time yet".